S-MARC: Causal Streaming Reasoning for Full-Duplex Conversational Behavior Modeling: Abstract

 \section{Abstract}

-Human conversation is organized by an implicit chain of thoughts that manifests as timed speech acts.
-Capturing this perceptual pathway is key to building natural full-duplex interactive systems.
-We introduce a framework that models this process as multi-level perception, and then reasons over conversational behaviors via a Graph-of-Thoughts (GoT).
-Our approach formalizes the intent-to-action pathway with a hierarchical labeling scheme, predicting high-level communicative intents and low-level speech acts to learn their causal and temporal dependencies.
-To train this system, we develop a high quality corpus that pairs controllable, event-rich dialogue data with human-annotated labels.
-The GoT framework structures streaming predictions as an evolving graph, enabling a transformer to forecast the next speech act, generate concise justifications for its decisions, and dynamically refine its reasoning.
-Experiments on both synthetic and real duplex dialogues show that the framework delivers robust behavior detection, produces interpretable reasoning chains, and establishes a foundation for benchmarking conversational reasoning in full duplex spoken dialogue systems.
+Human conversation is organized by an implicit chain of thought and manifests as temporally structured conversational behaviors.
+Capturing this perceptual pathway is critical for building natural full-duplex interactive systems.
+We propose S-MARC (Streaming Causal Modeling and Reasoning for Conversation), a streaming, causal, and hierarchical framework for conversational behavior modeling and reasoning.
+By formalizing the intent-to-action pathway, S-MARC predicts high-level communicative functions and low-level interaction behaviors while modeling their causal and temporal dependencies.
+To support this setting, we construct a high-quality corpus that pairs controllable, event-rich duplex dialogue data with behavior labels.
+S-MARC organizes streaming predictions into a continuously evolving graph structure, generates concise justifications for its decisions, and dynamically optimizes its reasoning process.
+Experiments on synthetic and real duplex dialogues show that S-MARC achieves robust behavior detection, produces interpretable reasoning chains, and establishes a benchmark foundation for conversational reasoning in full-duplex spoken dialogue systems. \textit{Our codes have been released in the supplementary materials and will be released on GitHub.
+The dataset will also be released on Hugging Face.}